DiMarzioBian/ABXI/README.md

 # ABXI-PyTorch

+***We have discovered a bug in the latest version, resulting in incorrect loss calculations.
+Please check this older [versions](https://github.com/DiMarzioBian/ABXI/tree/effcd56526bac6d7fadbece9b5b675cd03997a64).
+Although older versions are slower, the results are correct.***

 This is the ***official*** Pytorch implementation of paper "ABXI: Invariant Interest Adaptation for Task-Guided Cross-Domain Sequential Recommendation" accepted by WebConf'25 (WWW'25).

 Links: [ACM](https://dl.acm.org/doi/10.1145/3696410.3714819), [Arxiv](https://arxiv.org/abs/2501.15118), [DOI](https://doi.org/10.1145/3696410.3714819)